Company Profile

 Mark Keogh

-Mark has over 30 years’ experience in the finance field, including financial reporting and management reporting, he possesses a Bachelor of Business Majoring in accounting from Charles Sturt University – Bathurst, Accounting Certificate from the Department of Technical and Further Education – Armidale and have.
-He has experience in the for profit sector and gained experience in not for profit sector.
+Mark brings over 30 years of experience in the finance sector, with expertise spanning financial and management reporting.
+He holds a Bachelor of Business (Accounting) from Charles Sturt University – Bathurst and an Accounting Certificate from the Department of Technical and Further Education in Armidale.
+His career includes roles in both the for-profit and not-for-profit sectors.

 -